Peter Essex-Lopresti

 Peter Gordon Lawrence Essex-Lopresti FRCS Ed.
 (1916 – 13 June 1951) was a British orthopaedic surgeon remembered for describing the Essex-Lopresti fracture and for his work on classification and treatment of fractures of the calcaneus.

 Biography

 Peter Essex-Lopresti trained at the London Hospital, qualifying in 1937.
 He joined the Royal Army Medical Corps, serving as surgical specialist in an airborne division during World War II.
 He published a report on the injuries sustained during over 20,000 parachute jumps made by the Sixth British Airborne Division, and followed this with a paper on the open wound in trauma.

 After the war he worked as a consultant surgeon at the Birmingham Accident Hospital, where he reorganized the postgraduate training program.
-He was awarded a Hunterian professorship in 1951, and his Hunterian Lecture, given on 6 March 1951, was "The Mechanism, Reduction Technique, and Results in Fractures of Os Calcis."
+He was awarded a Hunterian Professorship in 1951; his Hunterian Lecture, given on 6 March 1951, was "The Mechanism, Reduction Technique, and Results in Fractures of Os Calcis."

 He died suddenly at home at the age of 35, leaving a wife and two children.